semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Press the promotion you wish to add parameters to
+1. Select the promotion to which you want to add parameters.
-2. Click **+Add Environment Variable**
+2. Click **+Add Environment Variable**.

     ![Add parameter to promotion](./img/parameter-1.jpg)

-3. Set the variable name
+3. Set the variable name.
-4. Set an optional description
+4. Set an optional description.
 5. Set optional valid options.
-Leave blank to input value as freeform text
+Leave blank to input value as freeform text.
-6. Enable the "This is a required parameter" checkbox if the parameter is mandatory
+6. Enable the "This is a required parameter" checkbox if the parameter is mandatory.
-7. Set a default value (only when the parameter is mandatory)
+7. Set a default value (only when the parameter is mandatory).
-8. Add more parameters as needed
+8. Add more parameters as needed.

     ![Setting up parameters](./img/parameter-2.jpg)